 Credit Earned Through Exams

-The college’s standard policy for College Board Advanced Placement (AP) Exams is to award a maximum of eight degree credits for each subject test on which a score of 4 or higher is earned.
+The college’s standard policy for College Board Advanced Placement (AP) Exams is to award a maximum of eight degree credits for each subject test on which a score of 4 or 5 is earned (see specific departmental requirements).
 Similarly, for International Baccalaureate (IB) exams a maximum of eight degree credits will be awarded for each program examination on which a score of 5 or higher is earned.
 There are several exceptions to this standard policy, and they are noted below.

 Credit awarded under this policy may be applied toward the 124-credit degree requirement, but may not be used to satisfy Distribution Requirements.
 A maximum of one year’s credit (30 semester hours) may be accepted as general degree credit.
 AP and IB credit will not be granted if the equivalent course is completed at Whitman College.

 Credit may be awarded for select General Certificate of Education (GCE) Advanced Level examinations (British A-Levels), pending review of each exam syllabus.
 Students interested in pursuing such credit should contact the Registrar's Office.